aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 });
 ```

-By default, a S3 bucket is created where the Database is stored under  `s3://<bucket-name>/`, but you can manually specify another location:
+By default, a S3 bucket is created and the Database is stored under  `s3://<bucket-name>/`, but you can manually specify another location:

 ```ts
 new glue.Database(stack, 'MyDatabase', {